 (ii) the remainder of whom must be appointed on account of any other qualifications, expertise and experience relating to the objects of the Information Regulator.

-(b) Auditor-General must audit the Information Regulator’s financial records annually ((section 52(5) of the PPI Act)).
+(b) Auditor-General must audit the Information Regulator’s financial records annually ((section 52(5) of the POPIA Act)).